paritytech/substrate-connect/projects/wallet-template/README.md

 ## Step by Step Guide

-Follow the [Step by Step Guide](./STEP-BY-STEP-GUIDE.md) for details on how to add light client support to your extension.
+Follow the [Step by Step Guide](./STEP-BY-STEP-GUIDE.md)for details on how to add light client support to your extension.
+This guide explains how to integrate smoldot and the light client extension helpers into your browser extension

 ### Giving Feedback